ontoportal/documentation/docs/_management/reference_sparql_endpoint.md

 next you can open browser and check 4store sparql test page http://localhost:8001/test/ or connect your favorite sparql client to http://localhost:8081:/sparql/

+for more info on SSH tunneling please see [how-to-setup-ssh-tunneling](https://linuxize.com/post/how-to-setup-ssh-tunneling)

 ### Opening the SPARQL endpoint port

 The OntoPortal Appliance uses iptables as a local firewall,